Improve Patient Experience with Patient Journey Mapping

-If there’s one trend that is really worth wrapping your brain around to combat patient expectations, it’s patient journey mapping.
+If you're looking for a way to help improve the patient experience, consider patient journey mapping.
 We’ll show you the ropes and give you some easy tips for getting started.

 What is Patient Journey Mapping?

 Patient journey mapping is a business practice that sheds light on what patients experience throughout the course of their care.
-And this journey starts before patients even step foot inside your hospital and continues long after they leave.
+This journey starts before patients step foot inside your hospital and continues long after they leave.
 It involves illustrating the current patient journey and objectively sketching out what an ideal journey looks like.

-But patient journey mapping isn’t just about white boards and dry-erase markers or Microsoft SmartArt.
+But patient journey mapping isn’t just about whiteboards.
 It’s all about diving deep to understand the patient experience, and ultimately making it better.

-As you know, your patients’ perception of your organization is your brand.
+As you know, your patients’ perceptions of your organization are your brand.
 So learning about the patient experience is pretty powerful.

 It allows us to identify gaps between patients’ desired experiences and real experiences, called pain points.
 Common pain points for patients include: